In-patient luxury rehab center in Thailand

 On the other hand, residual schizophrenia indicates positive symptoms such as catatonia decrease, but negative symptoms are still there.

 A person with residual schizophrenia doesn’t experience hallucinations, delusions, and catatonia.
 On the other hand, an individual with catatonic schizophrenia experiences hallmark symptoms of schizophrenia, such as hallucinations, delusions, and disorganized speech or thoughts.
-They also experience symptoms such as stupor, mutism, grimacing, and others.
+They additionally experience symptoms such as stupor, mutism, and grimacing.